LotusUSD

 In USD‑denominated Lotus markets, the loan asset is LotusUSD (see Glossary).

-LotusUSD is a vault token backed by USDC and tokenized short-term US Treasuries.
+LotusUSD is a vault token backed by USDC and tokenized money market funds.
 Its goal is to earn a rate that is close to the risk-free rate on deployed assets while maintaining onchain liquidity.

 Productive debt